Priyamani: Career

 Priyamani made her debut with Telugu film, Evare Atagaadu.
 Although she began her acting career with Bharathiraja's Tamil film, Kangalal Kaidhu Sei, it was Evare Atagaadu which was released first.

 Priyamani then made her debut in Malayalam cinema with Sathyam.
 Then she was signed by Tamil film director and cinematographer Balu Mahendra to act in the 2005 drama Adhu Oru Kana Kaalam.
 Before release, Babith said "Priyamani has come up with an excellent performance in the movie.
 Adhu Oru Kana Kaalam was critically acclaimed but failed at the box office.
-However, she won acclaim for her performance in the film.
 In 2006, Priyamani starred in the Telugu film Pellaina Kothalo.
 The film was a hit and got her three Telugu films.

 Priyamani managed to prove her acting credentials and commercial appeal with 2007's Paruthiveeran, directed by Ameer, in which she was co-starred with debutant Karthi.
 A rural subject which told the story of a notorious young villager in Madurai, the film won critical acclaim and became a surprise box-office blockbuster.
 She went on to win the National Film Award, followed by South Filmfare Award, Tamil Nadu State Film Award and an award at the Osian's Cinefan Festival of Asian and Arab Cinema.

 She had another commercially successful film in Telugu, in the 2007 film Yamadonga and in the Tamil film Malaikottai.
 She again received critical acclaim in 2008 for her role in the Malayalam film Thirakkatha, in which she played a role based on the turbulent real-life story of late film actress Srividya.
 She won another Filmfare Award for her performance.
 In Tamil, she had a single release in 2008: Thotta.

 In 2009 she had two Tamil releases, the masala film Arumugam and the remake of the Malayalam blockbuster Classmates, titled Ninaithale Inikkum.
 The former was a commercial failure: Her Kannada debut film Raam was also a commercial success.
 All three of her Telugu releases that year, however, (Drona, Mitrudu, Pravarakhyudu) did not do well at the box office.
 In 2010 she acted in the satirical film Pranchiyettan & the Saint which became the longest-running Malayalam film since 2005.
 She won a Filmfare nomination for her role as a Mumbai-based interior decorator in the film.